 - Looking for college discounts

 Do all these things, and you’re sure to find some extra change lying around which you can save away.
 So what are you waiting for?
 Start saving money today.
-Future you will thank you for it.
+In the future, you will thank me for it.